kragen/derctuo/markdown/line-numbered-isam-buffers.md

 jump-to-a-marker operation, which would instead be constant-time with pointers to pieces.
 So is there any advantage of ISAM here?

 Well, ISAM can provide FP-persistence.
-Ropes are "persistent" in the FP sense: a reference to a rope refers to a given state of that rope, so an undo history can be implemented simply as a list of pointers to ropes that share structure.
+Ropes are “persistent” in the FP sense: a reference to a rope refers to a given state of that rope, so an undo history can be implemented simply as a list of pointers to ropes that share structure.
 You can implement ISAM in an FP-persistent way, and